 Conclusion

 Symbols are a powerful and useful addition to the JavaScript language.
-They provide a way to create unique and immutable values that can be used as keys for object properties, to define private object properties, or to create constants.
+They provide a way to create unique values that can be used as keys for object properties, to avoid key collisions, or to create constants.
 With TypeScript, you can use Symbols with type checking and code completion, making them even more useful in large-scale applications.